-AP English Studies 12 is taken in place of English Studies 12.
-While it reflects the values of English Studies 12 as stated above, the AP option is a rigorous and rewarding course for students who have strong English skills.
-Students will study works of recognized literary merit and will use these studies as a basis for writing expository or argumentative formal essays.
+AP English Studies 12 is a double credited course that includes both credits for AP English as well as English First Peoples 12.
+Students will receive 4 credits for AP English as well as 4 credits for English First Peoples 12 upon successful completion of the course.
+While the course reflects the values of English First Peoples 12 as stated in the above description, the AP option is a rigorous and rewarding course for students who have have a passion for literary analysis and critical thinking.
+In addition to content from English First Peoples 12, students will study other works of recognized literary merit and will use these studies as a basis for writing expository or argumentative formal essays.
 Independent projects, examinations and oral presentations will also be a part of the program.
 The emphasis is on literary analysis, critical thinking and reasoned, well developed expression.
-There will be a provincial exam at the end of the course that counts for 40% of the course mark.
-In addition, students may also elect to write the AP examination which gives students an opportunity to demonstrate their mastery of interpretive reading and writing skills.
+In addition, students may also elect to write the AP examination, which gives students an opportunity to demonstrate their mastery of interpretive reading and writing skills.
 A score of 4 or 5 on the exam gives a student credit for first year English at UBC, SFU, UVic and many other post-secondary institutions.
-Recommendation: Suggested "B" grade minimum in Focused Literary Studies 11 Honours /Literature 12
+Recommendation: Suggested "B" grade minimum in English 11 course, preferably in Lit Studies 11.

 English 12B: Creative Writing (Elective)